Wireless Internet - Known Issues

 University of Colorado sites (and others) not accessible on CenturyLink

-• Workaround: To fix, access your router settings and change to static DNS.
-OIT recommends using this guide for macOS, or this guide for Windows 10
+To fix, access your router settings and change to static DNS.
+OIT recommends using this guide for macOS, or this guide for Windows 11.

-If after trying this you are still unable to connect to Canvas you can try flushing the DNS to ensure there is not incorrectly cached data affecting it, here is a guide for flushing the DNS on both MacOS and Windows 10.
+If after trying this you are still unable to connect to Canvas, you can try flushing the DNS to ensure there is not incorrectly cached data affecting it.
+Here is a guide for flushing the DNS on macOS, Windows and Linux.

-If you still have trouble, or the above information does not work, please contact the IT Service Center 303-735-4357 or oithelp@colorado.edu.
+If you still have trouble or the above information does not work, please contact the IT Service Center at 303-735-4357 or oithelp@colorado.edu.

 Multicasting Issues (Apple TV, Google Chromecast, etc.)

-• Impact: The multicasting functions requied by Apple TVs, Google Chromecasts, and other smart home devices cannot be used on the UCB Wireless network.
+The multicasting functions required by Apple TVs, Google Chromecasts, and other smart home devices cannot be used on campus Wi-Fi networks.
 Multicasting is what allows you to "cast" or "mirror" to the device from another device, like your phone or laptop.
-While multicasting works well over small networks, it causes performance issues for large networks such as UCB Wireless and therefore it is not enabled at CU Boulder.
+While multicasting works well over small networks, it causes performance issues for large networks and therefore it is not enabled at CU Boulder.

-• Workarounds: At this time there are no workarounds for casting and mirroring with multicast devices on UCB Wireless.
+At this time, there are no workarounds for casting and mirroring with multicast devices on campus Wi-Fi.

 A Weak or Spotty Wireless Signal

-• Workarounds: Use a wired connection whenever available, especially in dorms.
-If you would like a second Ethernet jack enabled in your dorm room, please contact the IT Service Center 303-735-4357 or oithelp@colorado.edu.
+Use a wired connection whenever available, especially in dorms.
+If you would like a second Ethernet jack enabled in your dorm room, please contact the IT Service Center at 303-735-4357 or oithelp@colorado.edu.

 Phone Connection Issue in Residence Halls

-• Impact: Phones, and iPhones in particular, frequently disconnect from campus Wi-Fi networks in residence halls on the main campus.
+Mobile phones, and iPhones in particular, frequently disconnect from campus Wi-Fi networks in residence halls on Main Campus.

 1. Restart your phone weekly, if not daily.